 - Social Security number

-- Proof of identity (driving license, state identification card or
+- Proof of identity (driving license, state identification card or military identification)

 - Two photographs.
 Passport pictures can be taken in AGAD 26 for free to those students studying abroad through International Programs in Agriculture.
 Passport pictures are taken during office hours Monday through Friday 8:00 am to 5:00 pm.
 Photos can also be taken at CVS and Walgreens.

-- Passport fee of $180 (cash, personal check or debit card)
+- Passport fee of $145 (cash, personal check or debit card)